Indian Gifts and Expedition Equipage

 Shooting for money

-At winter camp on the Wood River, several local settlers lose their money in marksmanship contests with the enlisted men.
-All hands are otherwise busy packing and Lewis continues in St. Louis.
+At Camp River Dubois, several local settlers lose their money in marksmanship contests with the enlisted men.
+John Hay works with “Indian goods” and all hands prepare for their imminent journey up the Missouri.
+Lewis continues working in St. Louis.

 April 29, 1804